The Faith Walk

 The revival lasted for approximately three years until, eventually, the Azusa Street Church settled down as a small Pentecostal ministry quietly led by William J. Seymore for the rest of his life.
 He is buried in a nondescript grave in a cemetery in East Los Angeles.
 Not many people visit his grave.

-William J. Seymore was the son of slaves, early in his life he lost an eye.
-He never became wealthy, never lived in a fine house.
+William J. Seymore was the son of slaves; early in his life, he lost an eye.
+He never became wealthy and never lived in a fine house.
 He lived and died modestly.
 But, the movement that began under his direction at Bonnie Brae and later at Azusa Street started a flow that became a great river of faith.
 Great ministries, like the Assemblies of God, were born.
 At Azusa Street, thousands heard God’s call.
-Today there are something like 500 million Pentecostals world wide.
+Today there are something like 500 million Pentecostals worldwide.

-There are no monuments to Williams J. Seymore anywhere in Los Angleles or anywhere else.
+There are no monuments to Williams J. Seymore anywhere in Los Angeles or anywhere else.
 There are no holidays in his name.
 He never received an honorary degree from a University.
-School children do not read about him in school.
-And that is as it should be for a faithful servant of God, because in heaven he sits to the right of Saul of Tarsus.
+Schoolchildren do not read about him in school.
+And that is as it should be for a faithful servant of God because in heaven, he sits to the right of Saul of Tarsus.

 Easter week... the Faith Walk Continues:

 Easter Week begins with Palm Sunday (Palm Sunday is the Sunday before Easter Sunday).
 Palm Sunday is the day that commemorates the arrival of our Savior and Lord, Jesus Christ, at the gates of Jerusalem on his final ministry visit.
 The people greeted him as the King of the Jews by spreading their garments on the ground before the donkey upon which he rode.
 They waved palm fronds, representing life, before the procession and shouted praise for the King.
 Palm Sunday is also the beginning of Passover week, and Jews from throughout the Jewish Diaspora were pouring into Jerusalem and camping in the temple’s vicinity.
 As the week went on, several events took place,

 - Jesus preached to the multitude and gathered an additional following about him.

 - Jesus drove the money changers out of the temple for blaspheming that holy place.